dirtslayer/Indexbook/The_Indexbook_Manual/Indexbook_Parts.md

 ## Markdown Files

 - Each chapter is in a folder with md files
-- This repository is an Indexbook sample:
+- This repository is an Indexbook sample with the following chapters
-    - this manual
+    - the indexbook manual
-    - example personal journal
+    - personal journal
-    - krita for notes
+    - my notes

 ## Journal Module
 - templated using minimal nushell script
 - date based entry name creation

+## Leverage Browser Features

-> Hint: Use [ctrl scrollwheel] [ctrl +] and [ctrl -] to scale page thumbnails
+> Zoom:  [ctrl scrollwheel] [ctrl +] and [ctrl -]

+> Search: [ctrl f]

+> Printing: TODO
+- gen pdf
+- print from browser using media query to shut off page border
+- page breaks
+- browser print dialog howto, using 2 columns and landscape page